Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cons of Staying in South Temecula Neighborhood:

-- Lacking attractions, shopping, and entertainment here
+- Lacking attractions, shopping, and entertainment here, besides the Casino properties

 - Everything is spread out, so you’ll need a car